summerstreet/woodling/README.md

 ```
 Woodling::seed('Admin', array('class' => 'User', 'do' => function($blueprint)
 {
-	$blueprint->name = 'Mindaugas Bujanauskas';
+	$blueprint->name = 'John Doe';
 	$blueprint->admin = 1;
 }));
 ```

 By the way, since Woodling utilises _your_ code, you can take advantage of everything that your classes do under the hood.
-For example, if you were using Laravel's Eloquent, and it would have a `set_password()` method defined, this method would be called when setting your password.
+For example, if you were using Laravel's Eloquent, and your model would have a `setPassword()` mutator defined, this method would be called when setting your password.

 ### Autoloading blueprints